Izofen/torrent/Rock, Alternative, Punk, Metal/README_005.md

 01. 49 Years
 02. Big Leg Woman Swing The Hammer
 03. Judy Got A Booty
-04. Strung Out, Drunk And Busted (And There<1>s A Body In The Trunk)
+04. Strung Out, Drunk And Busted (And There s A Body In The Trunk)
 05. How Long Will You Make Me Suffer
 06. Holler!
-(Medley Holler, The Clapping Song, Line <1>em Up, Black Betty)
+(Medley Holler, The Clapping Song, Line  em Up, Black Betty)
 07. Billie Jean
 08. When She Gets Drunk, She Gets Horny
 09. Shuck That Corn